friendly/Vis-MLM-book/working-text/book-outline.md

 Maybe not a separate chapter, but list the main packages used here and data sets for examples.

 - R packages: The main substantive packages for multivariate analysis introduced here are `heplots`, `candisc`, `mvinfluence`, `VisCollin` and `matlib`.
 A wide variety of other packages are used for data processing and graphical display.
-One goal is to widely present analysis and data display using the `tidyverse` and `ggplot2` framework.
+One goal is to present analysis and data display using the `tidyverse` and `ggplot2` framework, but other modern packages are used for informative displays.
-- Datasets: I've created a sweparate working document, _Vis-MLM data sets, analyses & plots_ listing the main data sets their uses
+- Datasets: I've created a separate working document, _Vis-MLM data sets, analyses & plots_ listing the main data sets their uses

+## Introduction

+This chapter attempts to motivate a multivariate approach to data visualization and statistical models

+- why use a multivariate design?
+- Linear models: Univariate to multivariate
+- visualization is harder
+- Problems in understanding and communicating MLM results

 ## Getting Started